saint-lascivious/pihole_munin_/.github/README.md

     env.status_warn 1:1

     ### MISCELLANEOUS ###

+    # The user these plugins should run as.
+    # The pihole user has access to the CLI password by default.
+    user pihole

     # The graph_category value determines the category in which the
     # pihole_munin_* graphs appear in Munin's interface.